 Discussions on personal data and privacy have been vivid the last decade due to the development of the digital world that has allowed, on the one hand, the monetisation of data, and on the other hand, unprecedented supervision of one's thoughts and habits.
 More and more data are now accessible due to an increase in digitalisation of daily activities.
-In fact, EU authorities struggled to tackle the issue of interference with the right to the protection of personal data since the former legal framework was not up to technology developments, albeit article 8 of the Charter4 that guarantees the right to the protection of personal data5.
+In fact, EU authorities struggled to tackle the issue of interference with the right to the protection of personal data since the former legal framework was not up to technology developments, albeit article 8 of the Charter7 that guarantees the right to the protection of personal data8.
 However, the entry into force of the GDPR marks a new era in the processing of personal data, not only regionally but also internationally.
-Processing is "every operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction76, covering therefore a broad scope or activities that engineers and software engineers are confronted with daily.
+Processing is "every operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction"9, covering therefore a broad scope or activities that engineers and software engineers are confronted with daily.

 From its name solely, one can see that the purpose of the instrument is to protect "natural persons with regard to the processing of their personal data" while still ensuring "the free movement of such data".
 Thus, the main goal of the Regulation is to protect individuals by giving them control over their data and through placing important responsibilities on the controllers in a way which is compatible with the Single Market.
-A controller under the GDPR is every natural or legal person, "public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data", whereas "where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law, the individuals.
+A controller under the GDPR is every natural or legal person, "public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data", whereas "where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law"10.
+Different methods and tools are therefore foreseen in the text in order to ensure protection of the rights of the individuals.

-4 Charter of fundamental rights of the European Union
+7 Charter of fundamental rights of the European Union

-5 The article states that "everyone has the right to the protection of personal data concerning him or her.
+8 The article states that "everyone has the right to the protection of personal data concerning him or her.
 Such data must be processed fairly for specified purposes and on the basis of the consent of the person concerned or some other legitimate basis laid down by law.
 Everyone has the right of access to data which has been collected concerning him or her, and the right to have it rectified.
 Compliance with these rules shall be subject to control by an independent authority"